Chaindoc

 Marketing and creative agencies

-Creative SOWs must define revision limits explicitly — unbounded revisions are the most common source of scope creep in agency work.
+Creative SOWs must define revision limits explicitly, unbounded revisions are the most common source of scope creep in agency work.
 Specify asset formats (PSD, Figma, video resolution), usage rights and licensing terms, and approval workflows.
-For ongoing retainer work, a service level agreement (SLA) defining monthly deliverables and response times is essential.
+For ongoing retainer work, an SLA defining monthly deliverables and response times is essential.

 DocumentWhat It DoesWhen It Is CreatedLegally Binding?

-Master Service Agreement (MSA)Sets the long-term legal framework for the relationship (confidentiality, liability, IP ownership)Once, at the start of a recurring client relationshipYes
+Master Service Agreement (MSA)Sets the long-term legal framework (confidentiality, liability, IP ownership)Once, at the start of a recurring client relationshipYes

-Statement of Work (SOW)Defines the deliverables, timeline, payment, and acceptance criteria for one specific projectAt the start of each project under the MSAYes
+Statement of Work (SOW)Defines deliverables, timeline, payment, and acceptance criteria for one projectAt the start of each project under the MSAYes

-Scope of WorkA section inside the SOW that describes specific tasksAs part of drafting the SOWPart of the SOW's binding terms
+Scope of WorkA section inside the SOW describing specific tasksAs part of drafting the SOWPart of the SOW's binding terms

-ProposalA sales document designed to win the engagementBefore the agreement is reachedNo — it's a pre-contractual document
+ProposalA sales document designed to win the engagementBefore the agreement is reachedNo, pre-contractual

 One MSA can govern an unlimited number of SOWs over the life of a client relationship.
-That means you don't renegotiate core legal terms every time a new project starts.
+Understanding the contract vs agreement distinction helps you decide whether you need a full contract or a simpler agreement.
 The MSA is the permanent umbrella; each SOW is the project-specific attachment beneath it.

 Statement of Work (SOW) complete guide infographic: components, types, and signing workflow

 Legally binding agreements require more than a scanned signature image.
-A secure platform applies cryptographically validated eSignatures and generates a complete, time-stamped audit trail that records every document view, comment, and signature event.
-Each signed SOW is bound to its document hash — any post-signature alteration is immediately detectable.
-This non-repudiation record makes your agreements defensible under the ESIGN Act, UETA, and eIDAS in any jurisdiction where disputes arise.
-Sign your SOWs with Chaindoc's secure platform.
+A secure service applies cryptographically validated eSignatures and generates a complete, time-stamped audit trail that records every document view, comment, and signature event.
+Each signed SOW is bound to its document hash, any post-signature alteration is immediately detectable.
+This non-repudiation record makes your agreements defensible under the ESIGN Act, UETA, and eIDAS.
+Sign your SOWs with Chaindoc.

-If your latest SOW version lives in someone's Downloads folder, that is not version control.
-A centralized platform maintains a single live version of the document with granular access control.
+If your latest SOW version lives in someone's Downloads folder, that isn't version control.
+A central system maintains a single live document with granular access control.
 Internal teams see what they need; clients see what they should.
-Role-based access ensures that only authorized signatories can approve, and every access event is logged.
-No more discovering that someone signed the wrong version.
+Role-based access confirms that only authorized signatories can approve, and every access event is logged.

 The SOW's payment schedule is only valuable if it is enforced.
-An integrated system links contract payments directly to the milestone acceptance workflow: when a deliverable is accepted and signed off in the platform, the corresponding invoice is generated and sent automatically.
-No more manual handoff between project management and accounts receivable.
+An integrated system links contract payments directly to the milestone acceptance workflow: when a deliverable is accepted and signed off, the corresponding invoice is generated and sent automatically.
 The deliverable gets accepted, the invoice goes out.
 Everything is logged.

 Sign Your SOW in Minutes